-CMMC is again pleased to announce our summer STEM program for kids.
-We are offering six, one week courses this year on a variety of topics including astronomy, communications, robotics, chemistry, and marine environment.
+CMMC is again pleased to announce our Summer Science Courses for kids.
+We are offering six-one week courses this year on a variety of topics including astronomy, communications, robotics, chemistry, and marine environment.
 The courses will be held at the new STEM Education Center on our CMMC campus.

 We are excited about this wonderful opportunity to engage our children during the summer.
 We hope you'll be able to take advantage of it.
 Space is limited so be sure to sign up early.

 A sincere 'thank you' to all who visited us in 2013.
 Looking forward to this season, CMMC will be celebrating the 100th anniversary of the construction of the Marconi complex with special exhibits in the newly renovated Hotel Nautilus.

 Also a special thanks to our dedicated volunteers who staffed the museum in 2013.
 We hope we can count on you again this year.
 As CMMC continues to grow, we look forward to welcoming more volunteers in 2014.

 Videos, activites, and interactive displays appeal to all ages including young students, Titanic buffs, Radio buffs and WWII vets.
 New and expanded exhibits are coming in 2014 as part of the 100th anniversary of the construction of the Marconi complex.

 CENTER HOURS (2014)